Odysseas Kordelio F.C.

 Odysseas Kordelio Football Club is a Greek football club, based in Eleftherio-Kordelio, Evosmos, Thessaloniki.
-It was founded in 1947 by Ulysses Xylene, and participated in the local league B and C class E.P.S.M until 1977.
+It was founded in 1947 by Ulysses Xylene, and participated in the local league B and C class of Macedonia Football Clubs Association until 1977.
 It played a total of 8 years in the professional categories of Greece (1 time in the national B and 7 times the national C).